ThereforeGames/txt2img2img/README.md

 ## Tips & Final Thots

 - If your subject likeness is poor, I highly recommend looking into "prompt weighting."
-Automatic's UI has a form of weighting with parentheses, but in my experience it doesn't help much with overtrained models - check [this post](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/70#issuecomment-1237380147) for another implementation that makes a world of difference.
+Automatic's UI has a form of built-in weighting, but in my experience it doesn't help much with overtrained models - check [this post](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/70#issuecomment-1237380147) for another implementation that makes a world of difference.
 It does require splicing in a few blocks of code into `scripts/processing.py`.
 Afterwards, you can set your `img2img_term` to something like "mycharacter:10" - the higher the value, the better the likeness (at a little cost to editability.)
 This feature is practically mandatory for my finetuned models.
 - Currently, the web UI's progress bar doesn't account for the img2img step.
 It'll say 100% at the halfway mark.
 - Batch processing should work fine.
 - img2img metadata is not available in the UI, but some info is printed to the console and all images should save to disk as usual.